 Get your questions about upgrades and options answered by contacting Davis Vision, or by asking your network provider.
-Your cost for an upgrade depends on which upgrade(s) you pick.

 What the Plan pays

 The Plan pays 100% of covered expenses after you make any applicable copay.
 If you use a non-network provider, the Plan only pays up to the maximum shown in the table for your vision care.